K5741/OSmini/README.md

 # Gameplay Mechanics
 ## Controls:
 The game will primarily use keyboard inputs.
 Arrow keys will control the movement and rotation of falling blocks, just like in traditional Tetris.

+Use the arrow keys to control the block:

+  Left Arrow (←): Move the block left.

+  Right Arrow (→): Move the block right.

+  Down Arrow (↓): Move the block down faster.

+  Up Arrow (↑) (if applicable): Rotate the block.

 ## Core Mechanics:
 The core gameplay revolves around traditional Tetris mechanics: rotating, moving, and placing falling blocks to clear horizontal lines.
 Added to this is a dynamic side-character system that gives real-time warnings.
 This adds a second layer of interaction beyond the standard puzzle gameplay, blending strategy with quick reflexes.
 ## How the player advances: